 - a few sprigs of rosemary

-Stir through the duck fat which will immediately melt over the potatoes, tip into a large baking tray, making sure you don’t crowd the tray, there needs to be some space between the potatoes.
+- Stir through the duck fat which will immediately melt over the potatoes, and tip them into a large baking tray, making sure you don’t overfill, there needs to be some space between the potatoes.
 If you add to many the steam will interfere with the browning of them.
 Scatter over a few sprigs of rosemary leaves, salt and pepper.